pdlfs/amr-umbrella/README.pdl.md

 All pdlfs repositories are mirrored at both github.com and one pdlfs-internal git server running at dev.pdl.cmu.edu.

-**The purpose of this guild to show fellow pdlfs internal developers the steps of properly setting up the repository and syncing the mirrors at both github.com and dev.pdl.cmu.edu.**
+**The purpose of this guide to show fellow pdlfs internal developers the steps of properly setting up the repository and syncing the mirrors at both github.com and dev.pdl.cmu.edu.**

 ## Local repository setup guide

 We will use dev.pdl.cmu.edu as our primary git repository, and github.com as our secondary repository.
+Once setup, you can push to both repositories using the "git push all" command.

 ```bash
 # First, git-clone from dev.pdl.cmu.edu